kurealnum/Mini-Workflows/README.md

 ### 2. Review your written problem a few times:
 -Go back over it multiple times, check for so called "plot holes"

->-Is there anything that differs from the original prompt?
+>Is there anything that differs from the original prompt?

->-Is there anything that I could do to make this better?
+>Is there anything that I could do to make this better?

 ### 3. Start coding:
 -Explain the problem to yourself as you code

+-Write it out.
+No matter what, walk yourself through a testcase on a whiteboard or something in similar fashion.

 -Practice backtracking through your code; you'll often find yourself doing this when you realize that something needs to be changed

 ### 4. When you finish:
 -Reflect on negative tendencies, on any problems that you're not doing so well on.
 Make sure you don't repeat those.

+-Write it out again.
+If there was a mistake, if there wasn't

->-Why did I come up with this solution?
+>Why did I come up with this solution?

->-Do I need all of this code that I wrote, or is there a lot of boilerplate?
+>Do I need all of this code that I wrote, or is there a lot of boilerplate?

->-Is there something I could do differently?
+>Is there something I could do differently?
 How can I make sure I do that next time?

 Credit to *haekuh#0254* for this part ^^

+### 5. "Post Problem":
+-Once you're finished with the problem, write your solution down somewhere

+-You can't write or memorize the entire problem, so try and stick to a few sentences, one paragraph at most.

+-Google docs/sheets or any similar program works well for this

 ## Encountering an incorrect function return